 Obesity and its metabolic complications, including diabetes, changes in blood lipid profile and fatty liver disease have reached epidemic proportions worldwide.
 This class of compounds has the promise to be a novel and effective treatment of the metabolic abnormalities caused by obesity, and we propose to develop one such compound for testing in humans.

-As a result of BrIDGs support, the collaborators were able to file an Investigational New Drug (IND) application, which was cleared by the Food and Drug Administration in December 2017.
-The team is continuing to evaluate a high-dose formulation of the drug..
+BrIDGs program scientists completed formulation development, manufacture of Good Manufacturing Practice (GMP) drug product, and pharmacokinetic and IND-directed toxicology studies As a result of BrIDGs support, the collaborators were able to file an IND application, which was cleared by the Food and Drug Administration in December 2017.
+The team is continuing to evaluate a high-dose formulation of the drug.